project-codeflare/appwrapper/README.md

 Read the [Quick Start Guide](https://project-codeflare.github.io/appwrapper/quick-start/) to learn more.

-If you have modified the default configuration of Kueue to set `manageJobsWithoutQueueName` to true, then you must also apply [this patch](./hack/kueue-patches/02-aw-external-frameworks.txt) to your Kueue installation.

 ## Usage

 For example of AppWrapper usage, browse our [Samples](./samples) directory or